-Can be found anywhere outside including shrub beds, middle of the lawn, inside potted plants and along sidewalks and driveways.
-They have a painful stinging bite which can cause anaphylaxis, which can be life threatening to elderly people and infants.
-A Fire Ant mound has multiple entry and exit ways.
+These fire ants can be found anywhere outside including shrub beds, middle of the lawn, inside potted plants and along sidewalks and driveways.
+They have a painful stinging bite that can cause anaphylaxis, which can be life threatening to elderly people and infants.
+A fire ant mound has multiple entry and exit ways.
 Do not disturb the mound because it will spread the colony.

-Damage turf areas by digging tunnels just under the surface.
+These crickets damage turf areas by digging tunnels just under the surface.
 They disrupt the root structure and will eat the base of grass blades.
-The ground will be spongy and grass blades will turn yellow and slide out easily when pulled.
-Mole Crickets will damage a wide variety of turf grasses including St. Augustine, Bahia and Zoysia.
+The ground will be spongy, and grass blades will turn yellow and slide out easily when pulled.
+Mole crickets will damage a wide variety of turf grasses including St. Augustine, Bahia and Zoysia.
 Control is best achieved with systemic insecticides.

-Are the larval stage of small dingy brown moths.
+Sod webworms are the larval stage of small dingy brown moths.
 They are colorless and often look green because of the ingested grass within their bodies.
 The adult moths have a wingspan of ¾” and do not cause turf damage.
-At their larval state, Sod Webworms will however damage grass by chewing on the leaf blades.
+At their larval state, sod webworms will however damage grass by chewing on the leaf blades.
 They are most active at night and will rest during the daylight hours.
 Damage will resemble mowed down turf that is lower in some areas.
-Upon closer inspection, chew marks on the leaf blades are an indication that Sod Webworms are active.
-These can be effectively controlled with timely detection resulting in minimal turf injury.
+Upon closer inspection, chew marks on the leaf blades are an indication that sod webworms are active.
+These can be effectively controlled with timely detection, resulting in minimal turf injury.

 Are hairless caterpillars ranging in color from tan to olive green with yellow stripes running down the body.
 Dark circles are present on the midsection and a recognizable inverted yellow or white “Y” is present on the head.
-Unlike Sod Webworms, these caterpillars are active during daylight hours.
+Unlike sod webworms, these caterpillars are active during daylight hours.
 Severe infestations will give the appearance of the grass moving and aptly named due to their large “army like” numbers and rapid damage.
-These can be effectively controlled with timely detection resulting in minimal turf injury.Back to Lawn Care Services
+These can be effectively controlled with timely detection resulting in minimal turf injury.Back to Lawn Service

-Common Lawn Issues Serving Orlando and surrounding counties
+Common Florida Lawn Weeds Serving Orlando and surrounding counties

 Serving satisfied customers in: